Bad-Pop/jcoinbase/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/Bad-Pop/JCoinbase)
 ___

-**This project is still under development and made with :heart:**
+**This project is still under active development and is made with :heart:**

-JCoinbase is an open source client for the Coinbase exchange platform API.
-It's written in Java 15, but a Java 8 version is being considered.
+JCoinbase is an open source client for the Coinbase exchange platform API written in java 15.
 It allows you to make queries to the Coinbase API in a quick and easy way.

 ## Getting started

-To make requests to Coinbase API using JCoinbase, simply instantiate a new `JcoinbaseClient` via the `JCoinbaseClientFactory`
+To make requests to the Coinbase API using JCoinbase, simply instantiate a new `JcoinbaseClient` via the `JCoinbaseClientFactory`

 ```java
 JCoinbaseClient client = JCoinbaseClientFactory.build(yourApiKey, yourSecret, desiredTimoutInSecond, threadSafeSingleton);